 In a nuclear stress test, a small amount of radioactive tracer is injected into a vein in the arm.
 Next, you lie down on a table while your heart rate is measured through small, painless electrodes that are placed on your chest, wrists, and ankles.

 A device called a gamma camera is positioned above your body.
 It detects radiation released by the tracer as it travels through your blood and into your heart, creating images of your heart at rest.

-Next, you have an exercise stress test or a pharmacological stress test—in which medications are given to raise the heart rate or dilate, or open, the blood vessels.
-Then, you lie under the gamma camera, which produces postexercise images that are compared to those taken before you exercised.
+Next, you have an exercise stress test or a pharmacological stress test—in which medications are given to raise the heart rate or open the blood vessels.
+Then, you lie under the gamma camera, which produces postexercise images that are compared to those taken before exercise.

 You may be required to wear a Holter monitor, a device the size of a smartphone that records changes in heart rhythm over a 24-hour period.
 Or you may be asked to wear an event monitor, a device that records arrhythmias.
 When you notice symptoms, such as heart palpitations, you start the device.
 Some event monitors automatically record irregular heart rhythms.